 - Take flat shoes or trainers you will be walking a lot and especially if you visit Camp Smokey (as it’s down some wooden broad walks in the heart of the woods.

 - Be sure to use the Adventure Centre All indoors – so perfect if rain strikes.
-This is where the messy play sessions were held – but there is also an indoor rock climbing wall, mini golf course, climbing frames, bouncy castles, a soft play/sensory room and for the grown-ups free Wi-Fi and a bar.
+There’s messy play, indoor rock climbing, mini golf, climbing frames and more.
+For the grown-ups there’s free Wi-Fi and a bar.

-- Don’t overdress.
-It was very relaxed at Bluestone – I wore jeans, flat shoes, casual Tee’s and cosy knits most of the time.
+- You can wear your most relaxing, cosy clothes – think jeans, flat shoes, casual T’s and cosy knits.
 Leave your brollies at home too – as there are big umbrellas already in the room for you to use.

 - Make use of the laundry and housekeeping service available.